Mark Dutton Discusses How Wage Garnishment Works and How Much the IRS Can Take from Your Paycheck

 Dutton Legal Group – Indiana’s Tax Resolution Law Firm

-The Dutton Legal Group helps the people and businesses of Indiana navigate ever-changing State and Federal tax codes.
+Dutton Legal Group helps self-employed people and small businesses solve their tax problems.
 Our goal as experienced tax attorneys is to assist you in finding an immediate, cost-effective answer to your tax challenges.
 We provide a variety of tax services from balance resolution and return preparation to wage garnishment relief and audit assistance.
 Make Dutton Legal Group your next call at 1-800-334-0255 or send an email to request a free consultation.
 Trustworthy and affordable, for over 15 years.